pcarbo/kyoto/README.md

-we use posterior probabilities; specifically, for a given SNP, we report the posterior probability that the coefficient in the linear regression is not zero, or the probability that the SNP is *included* in the regression (I call this the "posterior inclusion probability").
+we use posterior probabilities; specifically, for a given SNP, we report the posterior probability that the coefficient in the linear regression is not zero, or the probability that the SNP is *included* in the regression (we call this the "posterior inclusion probability").
 This is what is plotted along the vertical axis of the figure.

-+ In the figure, I have drawn a threshold at a posterior probability of 0.9, but this threshold is arbitary.
++ Unlike single-marker mapping, there is no need to separately calculate a threshold for significance.In the figure, I have drawn a threshold at a posterior probability of 0.9, but this is purely arbitary.

-**Important note:** In multi-marker mapping, a SNP is only included in the model if it is useful for predicting the trait.
-Therefore, if two SNPs nearby each other on the chromosome are almost perfectly correlated with each other, then only one will be included in the model.
-The posterior probabilities are calculated efficiently using a variational approximation.
-However, since the variational approximation does not accurately capture uncertainty in the included SNP when many SNPs are correlated with each other, it is best to interpret a high posterior probability in the genome-wide as meaning that the QTL is located somewhere nearby the SNP with the high posterior probability.
++ The interpretation of these probabilities is somewhat complicated by the fact that I calculate the posterior probabilities *approximately*.
+This is done in order to make these calculations more efficient, so that we can tackle very large data sets.
+In particular, this approximation does not accurately capture the uncertainty in the included SNP when many nearby SNPs are strongly correlated with each other.
+Therefore, you should interpret a SNP with a high posterior probability as meaning that the QTL is located somewhere nearby the SNP.

-A key aspect to the multi-marker mapping is that it also attempts to learn the *priors* from the data; that is, it estimates an additional set of parameters (the "hyperparameters") that specify the prior distribution of the coefficients in the regression.
-In the script, this hyperparameter estimation is implemented by trying different combinations of hyperparameters, and we choose the combination that fits the data best (*i.e.* that maximizes the probability of the data, or the likelihood).
++ A key component of the multi-marker mapping is that it *fits the priors to the data*.
+More precisely, we have an additional set of parameters (the "hyperparameters") that specify the prior distribution of the regression coefficients.
+In the script, we try different combinations of hyperparameters (these combinations are chosen by hand), and we settle on the combination that best fits the data;

-The combinations of hyperparameters that are determined by **sigma**, **sa** and **log10odds**, which are set near the beginning of the script.
-When the script has completed, the best combination of hyperparameters is **grid$sigma[i]**, **grid$sa[i]** and **grid$log10odds[i]**.
+*i.e.* the hyperparameter setting that maximizes the probability of the data.
+After running the script, the best combination of the hyperparameters is **grid[i,]**.

++ In practice, a single

 **Questions**